famiu/feline.nvim/README.md

 end
 ```

-- `icon` (table or string): Some inbuilt providers like `git_branch`, provide default icons.
+- `icon` (table or string): Some inbuilt providers such as `git_branch` provide default icons.
 If you either don't have a patched font or don't like the default icon that Feline provides, you may set this value to use any icon you want instead.
-Additionally, you can also change the highlight specifically for the icon.
-To do this you need to pass a table containing `str` and `hl`, where `str` would represent the icon and `hl` would represent the icon highlight.
+By default, the icon inherits the component's highlight, but you can also change the highlight specifically for the icon.
+To do this, you need to pass a table containing `str` and `hl`, where `str` would represent the icon and `hl` would represent the icon highlight.
 The icons's highlight works just like the `hl` component's values.
 For example:

 ```lua
 -- Setting icon to a string